mlpack/blog/doc/tutorials/Shikhar2017Week08.md

+@brief Profiling for parallelization and parallel stochastic optimization methods - Week 7 + 8
+@author Shikhar Bhardwaj
-Title: Profiling for parallelization and parallel stochastic optimization methods - Week 7 & 8
+@page Shikhar2017WeekEight Profiling for parallelization and parallel stochastic optimization methods - Week 7 + 8
-Date: 2017-07-25 15:50
+@date 2017-07-25 15:50

-Tags: gsoc, openMP, parallel, optimization
-Author: Shikhar Bhardwaj
+@section Shikhar2017WeekEight Profiling for parallelization and parallel stochastic optimization methods - Week 7 + 8

 These past two weeks were spent on two things : running HOGWILD! on larger datasets to find performance issues and fixing them and working on an implementation of SCD.